 You can use the heat of the lye solution to melt the hard oils and butters.
 This is called the heat transfer method of making soap, and it’s the easiest method because you don’t need to heat/melt/cool or freeze any ingredients.

 Just mix the water with the lye and while the solution is hot pour it over the hard oils and butters to melt them.
 Then mix them with the liquid oils.

-You will then need a high shear mixer (hand blender) to mix the soap batter until it reaches the consistency of thin melted chocolate (this is called trace).
+You will then need a hand blender to mix the soap batter until it reaches the consistency of thin melted chocolate – this is called trace.
 You can now add essential oils to fragrance your soap and natural colours and botanicals to decorate it.

 You can then pour the soap in the mould and let it set.

 This method of making soap is called the cold process method because the soap is made at room temperature and it’s not heated or cooked.
 The method used to cook the soap batter is called the hot process method.

 Exercise: look around your flat or house and make a list of oils and butters you can use to make soap.
 This includes all kinds of food grade vegetable oils.
 If it’s good enough to eat, it’s good enough to go on your skin.
 If you do not want to make vegan soap you can include ingredients of animal provenance such as lard or tallow.

 Watch the video below to see how easy it is to make soap from scratch